syntithenai/docker-cmfive/README.md

 The manager suite also provides commands for

 - build
-- killall
+- killall [reallytruly] - reallytruly will stop and remove all running containers, otherwise just cleanup
 - clean
 - test

 In the cmfive image, the web, db and testrunner all use the cmfive base image so there is little overhead in having multiple hosts.
 The hosts are split to avoid a problem with circular dependancies in docker compose v1 format. v2 format offers easier network configuration but is not compatible with the proxy approach to virtual hosting described below.

-All the compose suites assume a web folder in the root of the repository to use for mapping local file system access into the images.
-When a cmfive image is running, it's /var/www folder is mapped to XXX/repository/web/ on the local machine.
+All the compose suites assume that an environment variable DOCKERMANAGER_WEB_ROOT is set to a path on your local filesystem where you store websites which is volume mapped as the www or data folder for the images.

+Before using the cmfive or 2picrm images, the mapped web folder needs to be primed with a cmfive and testrunner installations.
+If you run the image without composer as described in the QuickStart section above, you can copy everything you need from the container to your local file system using
+`docker cp cmfivecomplete_1:/var/www C:\Users\User\Desktop\`
+OR ssh access as described below.

 ## Other ways to get started
 - [Install docker](https://docs.docker.com/engine/installation) and kitematic GUI